dfwnetman/ocp_drain_node/README.md

 This service will ensure a node drains its pods, before shutting down.

 ## Setup
-This playbook uses the oc_serviceaccount & oc_adm_policy_user custom ansible roles availble in the OpenShift installer.
+This playbook uses the oc_serviceaccount & oc_adm_policy_user custom ansible roles available in the OpenShift installer.
 1. **Install OpenShift utilities** - Install atomic-openshift-utils `yum install atomic-openshift-utils`
 2. **Configure ansible** - Configure ansible to use the custom ansible roles.
 Edit the /etc/ansible/ansible.cfg file, and set roles_path: